*

 Warpath from building stacks.
 Besides losing his defensive passive, Bristleback also loses his ability to build up damage over lengthy battles.

-* Viper can perpetually kite Bristleback with Poison Attack and
+* Viper can perpetually kite Bristleback with

 Viper Strike.